 - It is okay to speak with others about your reactions and stories; it is also okay to pass and actively listen.

 - Listen and react to each other’s experiences while trusting others’ good intentions.

 - Be open to feedback from others.
 One of the best ways to learn is to build on another’s experience.

-Before the online workshop, do a quick Zoom Webinar test of your device here.
-For best results, download the Zoom app, available here in the App Store for an iPhone and here in Google Play for an Android.
+Before the virtual conference, do a quick Zoom Webinar test of your device here.
+To participate from a mobile device, download the Zoom app, available here in the App Store for an iPhone and here in Google Play for an Android.
 If you cannot download the app, click Join > Download & Run Zoom > CANCEL > Join from Your Browser.

 See below to find out how to use:

 If you cannot resolve your technical issues with the links above, email email@example.com.

 Denzil Mohammed is an intercultural communications professional who works to build understanding across boundaries utilizing an asset-based approach.
 Since 2011, he has managed specialized online education, a variety of research initiatives, and collaborative public events that promote immigrants as economic and social assets to America as director of The ILC Public Education Institute.

 Ariana Moir specializes in adult learning and educational programming.
 With over 10 years of experience in the not-for-profit and education fields, her background includes teaching English in adult education and university settings and creating cross-cultural programs for educators, families and students.
 She is the education program coordinator at The ILC Public Education Institute.